BradfordBach/NMSLocator/README.md

     Note: Chrome will sometimes mark this zip file as unsafe/dangerous.
 This is likely because Google's webcrawlers have not yet validated the download as safe as it is a new release.
 3. Put the `_BHS_Helper.Rehab_Submarine.UI.pak` mod file into your mods folder for NMS and enable mods.
 This mod is used to put a solid background behind the system information on the galaxy screen.
 4. Open the `config.ini` file and update the following information:
+    - Set `PLAY_NOTIFICATION` to `False` if you do not want sound notifications to play as data is entered and saved.
+You can also replace or remove specific sounds to your liking in the sounds folder.
     - Set `SCREENSHOT_DIRECTORY` to wherever your screenshots for NMS are automatically saved
     - Set `TESSERACT_LOC` to the exe file you installed in step 1.
 This is typically in `C:\Program Files\Tesseract-OCR\tesseract.exe`
     - Set `CSV_DIRECTORY` to wherever you want the output of the CSV file to be stored.
 By default this is stored in the `%APPDATA%\Local\Programs\NMS Locator` folder